-These are the mounts you should use to save space with your Nest Wifi
+Snag one of these mounts and put your Nest WiFi anywhere in your home

 - Ultra versatile: The Easy Outlet Shelf by Mount Genie

+- Wherever you need it: Aobelieve Wall Outlet Mount for Google Nest WiFi Router

-Save some space: Wasserstein AC Outlet MountStaff pick
+Maximize your space: Wasserstein AC Outlet MountStaff pick

 Wasserstein's AC Outlet Mount requires a bit more assembly than others since you'll need to remove the existing outlet cover plate.
-Once installed, however, this mount is capable of holding your Nest WiFi or anything weighting seven pounds.
-Best of all, you'll still have easy access to the other AC outlet after the cable has been tucked away.
+Once installed, however, this mount is capable of holding your Nest WiFi or anything weighing seven pounds without putting a single hole in your drywall.
+Best of all, you'll still have easy access to the other outlet after the cable has been stowed away.

 Simple bracket: Delidigi Wall Mount Bracket

 The Delidigi Wall Mount Bracket provides a different approach to keeping your Nest Wifi tucked away and the cable hidden.
 This design allows you to wrap it beneath the mount, and then screw the mount itself into the wall.
-Delidigi also provides a 30-day money-back guarantee and a one-year replacement warranty.
+This model is available in black or white and enables more mounting options since you don't need to rely on your outlet positioning.

 For the Point: Nest WiFi Point Genie

-If you are truly attempting to get the best Wi-Fi coverage possible, then you'll need some mounts for the Nest Wifi point.
-The Nest Wifi Point Genie offers a simple solution for keeping cables organized, and the points out of harms way.
+The Nest Wifi Point Genie offers a simple solution for keeping cables organized and the points out of harm's way.
 Simply wrap the cable within the mount, install the point, and plug it into your outlet of choice.
+Unlike other outlet mounts, Mount Genie has included a dummy ground to add a bit more support to the unit in case your outlets don't fully grip the plug.

 Ultra versatile: The Easy Outlet Shelf by Mount Genie

 Mount Genie's Easy Outlet Shelf is another option that requires you to tinker with your outlet's cover plate.
-You'll need to unscrew the existing cover plate ever so slightly, place the Outlet Shelf inside, then tighten the screws.
-Then, you'll be able to mount your Nest Wifi on top of the shelf and wrap the cable underneath.
+You'll need to unscrew the existing cover plate ever so slightly, place the Outlet Shelf inside, and tighten the screws.
+Then, you'll be able to place your Nest Wifi on top of the shelf and wrap the cable underneath.

+Wherever you need it: Aobelieve Wall Outlet Mount for Google Nest WiFi Router

+This Aobelieve mount can be hung directly from your power outlet or mounted to the wall.
+While tool-less outlet mounting is very easy, not everyone's outlets will grip the Nest Wifi's power adapter tightly enough to hold the unit reliably.
+Luckily, the bottom portion of this mount can be detached and mounted directly to the wall if it turns out your outlets aren't up to the task.

 How should you mount your Nest Wifi?